robocre8/eimu_ros/README.md

 This the **ROS2** Package for the using the **`Easy IMU Module`** (**`MPU9250 EIMU Module`**) with **ROS2** in a PC or microcomputer, after successful setup with the [eimu_setup_application](https://robocre8.gitbook.io/robocre8/eimu-tutorials/how-to-calibrate-and-setup-the-eimu).

 > [!NOTE]
-> It should be used with your ros2 project running on linux `Ubuntu 22.04` [`ros-humble`] (e.g Raspberry Pi, PC, etc.)
+> It should be used with your ros2 project running on Ubuntu - ros-humble, ros-jazzy, etc.

 ## How to Use the Package
-- ensure you've already set up your microcomputer or PC system with [`ros-humble`](https://robocre8.gitbook.io/robocre8/tutorials/how-to-install-ros2-humble-desktop-on-pc-full-install) and your `ros workspace` also setup

 - install the `libserial-dev` package on your linux machine
   ```shell